Nick-Lucas/EntryPoint/README.md

 * Produce --help documentation automatically, and allow user addition to this.
 Add DocumentationAttribute as an option for the user
 * Add REQUIRED bool to attribute
 * Support default value setting
+* Validate the arguments model for duplicate options and other issues

 ---
 * API Documentation

+# Behaviour

+* -O options are case sensitive
+* --option-name options are case insensitive